Characterizing and computing solutions to regularized semi-discrete optimal transport via an ordinary differential equation: Entropic optimal transport and the governing ODE

 Notice that the result above provides strong convexity only on the interval $[0,1)$ since the lower bound degenerates as $t\to 1$.
-In order to get strong convexity for all $t\in [0,1]$ we should better study the case in which the entropic solution is close to the solution of the unregularized problem, namely we focus on the case in which $t\in[t^*,1]$.
+In order to establish strong convexity for all $t \in [0,1]$, it is necessary to undertake a more detailed analysis of the case in which the entropic solution closely approximates the solution of the unregularized problem.
+In particular, we focus on the regime $t \in [t^*,1]$.